 Still, you have to read the fine print.
 Make sure the battery warranty is transferable to subsequent owners.
 Also, make sure you investigate the warranties for the specific model year of vehicle you are interested in, as some have changed over time.
 The best way to confirm the warranty is to contact the automaker’s customer service department with the vehicle identification number (VIN) – a 17-digit number in several places on the car, and any dealer or previous owner will be able to provide it to you.
 The customer service department can tell you when the warranty expires and whether it is transferable.

-4. Determine How Much Range You Really Need
+4. How Much Range Do You Need?

 Electric cars are evolving very quickly, with the latest models offering more range and efficiency than vehicles from just a year before.
 So, if you’re considering an electric vehicle that is a few years old, make sure you clearly understand your driving habits – and just how much range you need.